 There’s a chance Hundley will end up under the 32-pick cutoff — he would have in three of the past four years.
-But, if Iupati doesn’t count, Davis would still net a 7 unless Seattle signed another UFA at $1 million to $3 million.
+But Hundley hung on to one of the last 7s.

-The deadline for comp signings is May 7.
-Players signed after that do not count.
+The deadline for comp signings was May 7.
+Players signed after that (Ziggy Ansah, Jamar Taylor, et al.) do not count.

 Schneider was so comfortable in his 2020 comp count that he traded a 2020 sixth-rounder for a 2019 seventh-rounder he used on Hawaii WR John Ursua and also sent a seventh to New England for TE Jacob Hollister.